Poet, Writer, Teacher

 As a writer—and as a poet—that's meant being open to wherever a piece of writing may take him.

 As a teacher, that's meant being open to all kinds of students and sharing what may take them to the next stage of their development, which necessarily varies by student.
 He emphasizes, too, as serious as the writing process and teaching process may be, there better be room for fun.
 Aside from his work in colleges and universities and at schools, he's led writing workshops in communities throughout Alaska, as well as in more than a dozen other states.
 To read about a workshop and reading sponsored by Poets & Writers, go here.
+And to read his 2015 essay that appeared in the September/October issue of Poets & Writers Magazine, which explains how he's made a living in poetry, go here.

 Here's what others say about Ken's writing and teaching.
 You can read a few of his poems here (and watch him read others).
 Vita?
 Right here.
+And here's his most recent book, the novel, Now Entering Alaska Time.